 Next up, cherry tomatoes.
-Monash University has said cherry tomatoes are safe in servings of 5 cherries.
-Servings of 13 cherries or more are high in the FODMAP fructose, so make sure you place them on your caprese bites strategically.
-This recipe uses 4 cherries per caprese bite which is within the recommended range.
-If you’re getting creative, try to stick to 5 cherries, max.
+Monash University has said cherry tomatoes are safe in servings of 3 cherries per sitting.
+Servings of 4 cherries or more are high in the FODMAP fructose.
+We'll be using 2 cherries per crostini which is within Monash's recommended range.

 Last but not least, our baguette.
 If you're in the elimination phase of the program, you'll need to use gluten-free bread.
 But remember, something being gluten-free doesn't necessarily mean you're home free.
 Make sure you check the ingredients for sneaky FODMAPs like honey, apple or pear juice, amaranth flour, inulin/chicory root, etc. Personally, I haven't found a gluten-free baguette I like, so I make sure to toast the bread when I have to use it.
 You can do this on your BBQ or under your broiler.

 Whether you're planning a quiet night with your family or you're rocking a holiday bash, these low FODMAP blistered caprese bites are dressed to impress.
 If your feeling casual, these caprese bites are great with my low fodmap arugula and prosciutto pizza.